zulip/zulip/help/reading-strategies.md

 {tab|desktop-web}

-1. Find the stream you want to read in the left sidebar.
-If you don't see it right away, you can search for a stream by clicking on **STREAMS** in the left sidebar, or using the <kbd>Q</kbd> [keyboard shortcut](/help/keyboard-shortcuts).
+1. Find the channel you want to read in the left sidebar.
+If you don't see it right away, you can search for a channel by clicking on **CHANNELS** in the left sidebar, or using the <kbd>Q</kbd> [keyboard shortcut](/help/keyboard-shortcuts).

-1. Click on the stream name in the left sidebar.
+1. Click on the channel name in the left sidebar.

-1. Read messages in the stream, starting from your first unread message.
+1. Read messages in the channel, starting from your first unread message.
 You can scroll using your mouse, the arrow keys, <kbd>End</kbd>, or page up/down.

 1. You can click on a topic in the left sidebar or a message recipient bar to